 The District is an independent special district, organized since early 1952 to control primarily mosquitoes, but also nuisance black flies and midges.
 The District's mosquito control, surveillance, and outreach efforts were amplified to fight West Nile virus beginning in 2003 when the virus first appeared in California.
 After the discovery of invasive Aedes species mosquitoes in the San Gabriel Valley in 2011, the District recalibrated again to implement new control and surveillance strategies that would be most effective against the Aedes' day-biting behavior and egg-laying habits.
 Operational staff increased source identification and treatment efforts using door-to-door campaigns and the creation of a dedicated Aedes control team.
 In February 2016, the World Health Organization declared an international public health emergency after an outbreak of Aedes-transmitted Zika virus was linked to birth defects.
 The end of the fiscal year 2015-2016 was aimed at preparing Aedes and Zika virus response plans for the District and Los Angeles County and ramping up control, surveillance, and outreach capabilities for prevention and potential response to local outbreaks.
+Preparations and interagency training continued countywide in 2016-2017 in conjunction with an intensified Aedes control program.

-The District utilizes an enhanced GIS/ARCVIEW mapping technology to track all of its breeding and treatment sources and recently implemented a hand-held, field data collection system to improve operational efficiency.
+The District utilizes an enhanced GIS/ARCVIEW mapping technology to track all of its breeding and treatment sources and continues to implement a hand-held, field data collection system for each operational field division to improve operational efficiency.
 The new field technology was first implemented with the Aedes control program and has proven successful in streamlining data collection and analysis.
-The fiscal year ending June 30, 2016 was focused on the continued control of vector-borne diseases such as West Nile virus, containing new threats such as the Aedes mosquitoes, and roll-out of the urban water program targeting widespread implementation of municipal water recapture devices.
+The fiscal year ending June 30, 2017 was focused on the continued control of vector-borne diseases such as West Nile virus, containing invasive threats such as the Aedes mosquitoes, and roll-out of the urban water program targeting widespread implementation of municipal water recapture devices.